Cork travel guide

 Opening time: Monday to Saturday 9am-7pm (June to August), 9am-6.30pm (May and September), 9am-6pm (March, April and October) 9am to 5pm(November to February).
 Sundays 9.30am-5.30pm (until sunset in winter).

-Kerry County is widely considered to be the most beautiful
+Kerry County is widely regarded as the most beautiful region in

-region in Ireland, and is the country's most popular tourist
+Ireland.
+It's the country's most popular tourist destination with

-destination with its rugged scenery, picturesque villages, coastal
+its rugged scenery, picturesque villages, coastal resorts and

-resorts and wealth of attractions.
-The panoramic Ring of Kerry
+wealth of attractions.
+The panoramic Ring of Kerry drive on the

-drive on the Iveragh Peninsula affords breathtaking views of
+Iveragh Peninsula affords spectacular views of Ireland's highest

-Ireland's highest mountain, the Lakes of Killarney, and the
+mountain, the Lakes of Killarney, and the stunning coastal scenery.

-including the incredible ruins on the Skellig islands, just off the
+including the incredible ruins on the Skellig islands.
+The

-coast.
-The Killarney National Park is also renowned for its scenic
+Killarney National Park is also renowned for its beauty and variety

-beauty and variety of outdoor activities.
-The Dingle Peninsula has
+of outdoor activities.
+The Dingle Peninsula has magnificent coastal

-magnificent coastal scenery and is the westernmost point of Europe,
+scenery and is the westernmost point of Europe.
+Villages like

-while villages like Kenmare and Dingle offer a wonderful glimpse of
+Kenmare and Dingle offer a wonderful glimpse of traditional Irish

-traditional Irish life where fresh seafood and authentic music make
+life.
+Fresh seafood and authentic music make any visit a

 County Kerry is a paradise for outdoor enthusiasts, ideal for boating, fishing, walking, golfing and cycling.
-The Ring of Kerry is best enjoyed during the summer months as bad weather reduces visibility, but it is an enchanting region which makes its way onto most Irish travel itineraries and seldom disappoints, even in thick fog.
+The Ring of Kerry is best enjoyed during the summer months as bad weather reduces visibility.
+Even in thick fog, it is an enchanting region which makes its way onto most Irish travel itineraries and seldom disappoints.

 Cork Airport - Aerfort Chorcaí